blackwell-systems/blackdot/docs/design/IMPL-go-refactor.md

-# Go CLI Migration - Remaining Work
+# Go CLI Migration - Complete

-> **Status:** Phase 2 Complete - Merged to Main (v3.2.0)
+> **Status:** Phase 3 Complete - Go Binary is Primary CLI
 > **Last Updated:** 2025-12-09

 ---

 ## Summary

-The Go CLI rewrite is **complete and merged to main**.
-All 19+ commands have been ported with full parity to the shell implementation.
-The Go binary is now the primary CLI with shell fallback available via `DOTFILES_USE_GO=0`.
+The Go CLI rewrite is **complete**.
+All commands are now provided by the Go binary (`bin/dotfiles`).
+Shell fallback has been removed.
+The Go binary is the sole CLI implementation.

 ### What's Done